Back

 Useful links

 Checklists are good as they include small but important points that can be easily forgotten at the design stage.
 For example, they mention covers for the absent content.
 We didn’t know about it and initially got a black screen in the tab for TV channels.
-An app will not enter a store with those mistakes, so it’s a great idea to check your app against such lists to make sure everything is taken into consideration.
+A smart TV app will not enter a store with those mistakes, so it’s a great idea to check your app against such lists to make sure everything is taken into consideration.

 How useful was this post?